Black-Hawk21/SymtoCare/README.md

 * It take standard picute of the affected area of the skin and classifies it out of 6 classes
 * Utilizes AI to classify skin lesions and identify potential indicators of skin cancer.
 * Enables early detection and intervention, improving patient outcomes and reducing mortality rates.
+* SkinCancer-Classifier is a fine-tuned version of [swin-base](https://huggingface.co/microsoft/swin-base-patch4-window12-384-in22k)--a type of Vision Transformer that builds hierarchical feature maps by merging image patches in deeper layers--trained on this [dataset](https://huggingface.co/datasets/Pranavkpba2000/skin_cancer_dataset).
 * For more info, follow this [link](https://huggingface.co/NeuronZero/SkinCancerClassifier)

 ### Eye Retina Classifier
 * It takes in a piture of the patients retina and cllasifies it out of 8 different classes.
 * Assists ophthalmologists in detecting retinal diseases such as diabetic retinopathy, macular degeneration, or glaucoma.
 * Offers timely diagnosis and monitoring of eye conditions to prevent vision loss or blindness.
+* Eye Retina Classifier is a fine tuned version of [BEiT-base-path-16](https://huggingface.co/microsoft/beit-base-patch16-224-pt22k-ft22k)-- a Vision Transformer--trained on this [dataset](https://huggingface.co/datasets/mujammil131/eyeDiseasDdetectionModel).
-* For more info, follow this [link](https://huggingface.co/NeuronZero/SkinCancerClassifier)
+* For more info, follow this [link](https://huggingface.co/NeuronZero/EyeDiseaseClassifier)

 ### Liver Cell Disease Detector:
 * It is YOLO V8 model that takea in image of a liver tissue and encircles the effected areas.
 * It can identify effected areas out of 4 classes.
 * Analyzes liver cell images to identify signs of liver diseases.
 * Enables proactive management of liver health and facilitates early intervention to prevent disease progression.
+* Liver Cell Disease Detector is a pre-trained Liver-YOLO computer vision model to classify different types of liver cell diseases.
 * Furthur information about this model can be found [here](https://universe.roboflow.com/liveryolo/liver-yolo/model/1)

 ## Further improvements